What is Bloatware and How to Remove It

 How do I remove bloatware?

 Not all bloatware is a security threat.
 Sometimes it only takes up space on your device.
-Other times, it can cause a nuisance to your browsing experience or slow down your device's performance.
+Other times, it can cause a nuisance to your browsing experience or slow down your device's operating system.

 The solution to remove bloatware is to uninstall it from your device.
 Most of the time, this is as easy as deleting the app.
 However, it can be difficult to remove some bloatware, especially if it's designed to be hard to uninstall.
-Some bloatware may direct you to fake removal sites and download even more bloatware.
+Some bloatware may direct you to fake removal sites where you unknowningly download even more bloatware.

 Let's explore how to remove bloatware on various devices.